drduh/macOS-Security-and-Privacy-Guide/README.md

 # PGP/GPG

-PGP is a standard for signing and encrypting data end-to-end, especially email.
+PGP is a standard for encrypting and signing data, especially email.
+It can protect message content between correspondents who correctly exchange and verify keys, but it does not protect metadata such as email recipients and subject lines.

 GPG (GNU Privacy Guard) is a GPL-licensed, open-source program compliant with the PGP standard.